microsoft/vscode-docs/docs/python/environments.md

 > **Note:** conda environments cannot be automatically activated in the integrated terminal if PowerShell is set as the integrated shell.
 See [Integrated terminal - Terminal profiles](/docs/terminal/profiles.md) for how to change the shell.

 Changing interpreters with the **Python: Select Interpreter** command doesn't affect terminal panels that are already open.
-You can thus activate separate environments in a split terminal: select the first interpreter, create a terminal for it, select a different interpreter, then use the split button (`kb(workbench.action.terminal.split)`) in the terminal title bar.
+Thus, you can activate separate environments in a split terminal: select the first interpreter, create a terminal for it, select a different interpreter, then use the split button (`kb(workbench.action.terminal.split)`) in the terminal title bar.

 ### Choose a debugging environment

-By default, the debugger will use the Python interpreter you've selected with the Python extension.
-However, if you have a `python` property in the debug configuration of `launch.json`, that interpreter is used instead.
-To be more specific, VS Code will give precedence to the `python` property of the selected debug configuration in `launch.json`.
-If it's not defined, then it will use the path to the Python interpreter you've selected for your workspace.
+By default, the debugger will use the Python interpreter chosen with the Python extension.
+However, if there is a `python` property specified in the debug configuration of `launch.json`, it takes precedence.
+If this property is not defined, it will fall back to using the Python interpreter path selected for the workspace.

 For more details on debug configuration, see [Debugging configurations](/docs/python/debugging.md).